Harold Reid Reserve Foreshore Track in Middle Cove

 Sugarloaf Creek

-From the lookout, the path soon arrives at the very first junction of the walk, from where you can retrace your steps back up to Sugarloaf Crescent.
+From the lookout, the path soon arrives at the first junction of the walk (where you previously turned left), where you can retrace your steps back up to Sugarloaf Crescent.

 Picnic Area and Lookout

-Once you’ve completed the entire walking track and made it back to where you started, it’s worth driving to the Harold Reid Reserve BBQ area and lookout point.
+Once you’ve completed the entire walking track and returned to where you started, it’s worth driving to the Harold Reid Reserve BBQ area and lookout point.

-You could also walk there (the road starts from Rembrandt Drive), but since the road itself is quite narrow and not very exciting, driving there might be the better option.
+You could also walk there (the road starts from Rembrandt Drive), but since the road itself is quite narrow and not very exciting, driving there is the better option.

 Harold Reid Reserve Lookout